jlangch/venice/doc/readme/exceptions.md

 **Note:**
-Prefer using the `ex` function over Java Interop to create exceptions! `ex` works even with a full restricted sandbox where as the Java Interop variant requires a specifically configured sandbox.
+Prefer using the `ex` function over Java Interop to create exceptions! `ex` works even with a full restricted sandbox where as the Java Interop variant requires a specifically configured sandbox to support the exception classes if sandboxing is activated.

 Create exceptions using Java interop: